 7. Characteristics of any parts of the vessel that are connected with the on-board sewage treatment plant

-8. Manufacturer's guide to checking the components and parameters of the on-board sewage treatment plant relevant to sewage treatment in accordance with Article 14a.01(10)
+8. Manufacturer's guide to checking the components and parameters of the on-board sewage treatment plant relevant to sewage treatment in accordance with paragraph 8B-4.1.(10)

 9. Photographs of the on-board sewage treatment plant